 (C) Notice by Customer: Unless otherwise provided by these Rules, any notice by the Customer or its authorized representative may be given verbally to the Company at the Company's business office or by written notice mailed to the Company's business office.

-(D) The Company or the Customer shall advise the other party of any changes to the addresses designated for notices, other communications or billing, by following the notice set forth herein.
+The Company or the Customer shall advise the other party of any changes to the addresses designated for notices, other communications or billing, by following the notice set forth herein.

+(E) If Enron provides information to a consumer which is allegedly in violation of its tariffs, the consumer shall have the right to bring a complaint against Enron.

 2.0 RULES (cont’d.)